 Whisk into the grove via a lively sleigh ride and head to the sugar shack to learn the traditions behind tapping the sap.

-You can sample taffy on snow along with other fare at Morgan Arboretum in Montreal.
+Sampling taffy on snow along with other fare at Morgan Arboretum is one of the fun things to do in Montreal.

 “I built it with my own hands,” he says humbly.